Understanding and Implementing Brand Positioning Models

 Mr Muscle is a shining example of a brand utilising the benefit ladder.
 From the get-go, the cleaning product pioneers made one thing clear: that they could tackle the toughest domestic dirt.

 They don’t dwell on their features and their messaging is all about results.
-Their ‘clean less, live more’ tagline is one of several benefit-led but practical messages that brings home the value of investing in their products: you save time, and effort and unenjoyable chores are minimised and improved.
+Their ‘clean less, live more’ tagline is one of several benefit-led but practical messages that brings home the value of investing in their products: you save time doing unenjoyable chores.
+Being so clear about the benefits of their products means the customers’ decision-making process is greatly reduced, and purchasing decisions are made quicker.

 What are its benefits?

-This customer driven approach forces us to stop talking to ourselves, and to focus on the needs of the customer.
+This customer-driven approach forces us to stop talking to ourselves, and to focus customer needs.
 Over time, the benefit ladder brings customers closer a brand, and builds positive emotions through progressively deeper and more meaningful associations.

-The process of laddering elevates a brand from a collection of benefits, into an emotional connections, to drive brand loyalty and consolidate market positioning.
+The process of laddering elevates a brand from a collection of benefits, into a emotional connections that grow into customer loyalty.
+And brand loyalty is crucial for you to consolidate market positioning.

 Model B: Simon Sinek’s ‘Why, How and What’